Geetanjali Sharma: Career

 Geetanjali Sharma started her dancing career at the very tender age.
 She herself established as a Brij Folk dancer by performing at local and regional level.
 In 1997, she established an academy named GIFT "Geetanjali International Folk Tang" for promoting Brij Folk and traditional arts.
 In 2008, she started learning Kathak under the guidance of Rajendra Gangani at Kathak Kendra, New Delhi and later she joined Uma Dogra in 2010.
 She completed her Prabhakar Degree from Prayag Sangeet Samiti, Allahabad.
 She is the first trained Kathak artist from Mathura, Uttar Pradesh.

 She plays the role of Radha in her performances. she has been preserving the heritage of Mathura, the birthplace of Lord Krishna and Vrindavan, the place where Lord Krishna spent his childhood.
 Her performances of Rasa lila constitute of Mayur Nritya, Lath mar Holi, Flowers Holi of Barsana and Charukala, a special form of dance from Braj region of Uttar Pradesh.

-She has performed in prestigious Khajuraho Dance Festival, Taj Mahotsav, Ganga Mahotsav, Pt.
-Durgalal Mahotsav, Raindrop Festival and many other festivals along with her Guru Uma Dogra.
 She has given Kathak performances with senior artist like Bollywood Actress Hema Malini, Folk singer Malini Awasthi, Santoor player Pandit Shivkumar Sharma and many other renowned artists.

 In the first week of November 2016, she was featured on the cover page of Indian weekly magazine Panchjanya.
 In December 2016, she received Brij Ratna Award, the highest award of Brij region of Uttar Pradesh.

 On 18 December 2017, Geetanjali was announced as Brand Ambassador of Mathura-Vrindavan for Swachch Bharat Abhiyan, a campaign run by Government of India.